unipi-fr/ANAWS/doc/toutorials/setup.md

 in this guide we will see how to setup the enviroment.

+We strongly suggest to create a Virtual Machine with your favourite Linux distribution and following the next istructions.

 ### GNS3

 in order to install GNS3 following the istructions guide made by GNS3: